huggingface/blog/llama2.md

 There's a llama in my garden 😱 What should I do? [/INST]
 ```

 As you can see, the instructions between the special `<<SYS>>` tokens provide context for the model so it knows how we expect it to respond.
-This works because these tokens were used during training with a wide variety of combinations for different tasks.
+This works because exactly the same format was used during training with a wide variety of system prompts intended for different tasks.

 As the conversation progresses, _all_ the conversation between the human and the "bot" are appended to the previous prompt, enclosed between `[INST]` delimiters.
 The template used during multi-turn conversations follows this structure: